department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 ### Can I get educational and vocational counseling services provided by VR&amp;E (sometimes called Chapter 36)?

-You may be eligible for educational and vocational counseling if:
+You may be eligible for educational and vocational counseling if you're:

-- You're the child of a Vietnam or Korean War Veteran who has been diagnosed with spina bifida and other specified birth defects, and you're participating in a VA educational assistance program under “Chapter 18” VA benefits, **or**
+- The child of a Vietnam or Korean War Veteran who has been diagnosed with spina bifida and other specified birth defects, and you're participating in a VA educational assistance program under Chapter 18 VA benefits, **or**
-- You're participating in the DEA program (Chapter 35)
+- Participating in the DEA program (Chapter 35)

 <br>

 ### Can I get VR&E counseling (sometimes called Chapter 33)?

-You may be eligible for VR&E counseling if:
+You may be eligible for VR&E counseling if you're:

-- You're the dependent of a Veteran, **and**
+- The dependent of a Veteran, **and**
-- You're eligible for a VA education benefit
+- Eligible for a VA education benefit

 </div>